adambrewster/Defer.jl/README.md

 ```
 prints
 ```
-e = CompositeException(Any["Exception","Defered exception"])
+e = CompositeException(Any["Exception","Deferred exception"])
 ```

 # Future Work
-This package is offered as an example of how defered resource clean-up may work in julia.
+This package is offered as an example of how deferred resource clean-up may work in julia.
 Package authors may experiment to see if the feature is useful, and the maintainers of the
 language may follow its example and lessons learned in implementing a similar feature in julia.